 Some businesses may think it’s a great idea to create reciprocal links — I’ll backlink to you, if you backlink to me.
 While this is completely legitimate and valid in partnership style situations, the sites that are linking to one another really won’t see the same type of importance from a reciprocal link.
 Ten years ago, people would set up link exchanges to create reciprocal links between sites, but it didn’t take Google that long to figure out how to account for it.
 Keeping reciprocal links from boosting credibility helps foster genuine support and therefore, backlinks from companies that don’t receive anything in return.

 - CREATE GREAT CONTENT.
 This is the best way to get people to share your work and backlink to you.
 Make people resonate with what you do, and put it on your site.
 Besides having a beautiful and navigable site, blogs are a great way to keep customers and fans up to date with your work.
 Post your blogs on your social media!

 - Make sure all of your social media links take visitors to your site, and that your site takes them to the correct social media pages.
 Utilize press releases

 - Support and get involved with your craft or trade’s own community.
-A great example is the support within the DIY and craft movement; when these designers, artists, and crafters resonate with someone else’s work, they make sure to feature the work on their blog, Instagram, Facebook, etc. Competition is tough, so we know that this doesn’t work identical products, services, and business types, but when it makes sense, support the community of related work…someone else may just support you.
+A great example is the support within the DIY and craft movement: when designers, artists, and crafters resonate with someone else’s work, they often feature the work on their blog, Instagram, Facebook, etc. Competition is tough, so we know that this doesn’t work with identical products, services, and business types, but when it makes sense, think about supporting your community of related work…someone else may just support you.

 - Never pay for a backlink.
 The exceptions to this are backlinks on networking groups’ sites (i.e. the Chamber of Commerce), in which you pay for a membership.
 Otherwise, paid backlinks are not beneficial.